Hazard Risk Category Chart based on NFPA 70E

 All information and standards are based on the National Fire Protection Association known as NFPA.

-The HRC is used to determine the necessary arc rating of a garment worn during a given job task.
+The CAT is used to determine the necessary arc rating of a garment worn during a given job task.
 Wearing multiple layers of clothing may be required to obtain the necessary rating required for your job.
 Only your employer can tell you the required level of protection required for your job.

 The NFPA has identified four FR hazardous risk category levels, which are numbered by severity from 1 to 4.
 Hazard Risk Category is the level of arc flash protection clothing you must wear to protect against a minimum level of incident energy measured in calories per centimeter sqared.
 Meaning, electrical equipment, depending upon the energy delivering capability, under fault conditions can cause an explosion, or arc fault of a certain level, again measured in calories per centimeter squared.
 That explosion can deliver a certain amount of heat to a certain distance.
 Each level, 0-4, is rated at a certain amount of flame resistance, again measured in cal/cm2.

 Arc Flash: An explosive release of energy caused by an electrical arc.
 An arc flash results from either a phase to ground or a phase to phase fault caused by such occurrences as accidental contact with electrical systems, build up of conductive dust, corrosion, dropped tools, and improper work procedures.
 During an arc flash, the temperature can reach 35,000° Fahrenheit, and exposure to an arc flash can result in serious burn injury and death.
 Every year, more than 2,000 people are admitted to burn centers with severe arc-flash burns.